 HHS may receive a referral on a boarding home, or the referral could go to DIA or any other agency.
-Because HHs completes reports of abuse in boarding homes, accept the report if it is an allegation of abuse of a dependent adult.
+Because HHS completes reports of abuse in boarding homes, accept the report if it is an allegation of abuse of a dependent adult.
+Upon acceptance, immediately call the Help Desk at: 866-347-7782.
+The Help Desk will coordinate the referral with DIA.

-If you receive a referral concerning a "boarding home" that is not directly related to a suspicion of abuse of a dependent adult, contact the Help Desk at (515) 281-6786 or ServiceHelp@dhs.state.ia.us.
+If you receive a referral concerning a "boarding home" that is not directly related to a suspicion of abuse of a dependent adult, call the Help Desk at: 866-347-7782.
 The Help Desk will coordinate the referral with DIA.